Retchut/SRT-Editor/README.md

 ***adds/subtracts hh:mm:ss:msc to all subtitles on srtFile***

+After running the program on one file, an edited file, aptly named "'original-file-name'-edited.srt" will be created on the same directory as the original file.

 ## Notes
 	-hh, mm, ss and msc are the offset to add to the hours, minutes, seconds and milisseconds, respectively

-	-srtFile is the name of the subtitle file you want to edit, inside the srt-files folder (including the file extension).
-It is not the relative path to the folder, nor an absolute path.
+	-srtFile is either the relative path to the file, or an absolute path to the file you want to edit.

 	-on windows, replace *srt-editor* with *srt-editor.exe*